Node.js SDK

 Retries

 Automatic retries with exponential backoff are enabled by default (2 retries).
-Configure retries at the client or request level:
+Configure at the client or request level:

 retries.ts

-1// Client-level configuration
+1// Client-level

 2const brevo = new BrevoClient({